Akizuki-class destroyer (1942): Operational history

-The Akizuki class destroyers were the only major destroyer class in which every ship of the class was commissioned during WW2, and were immediately kicked into action.
-Akizuki escorted aircraft carriers at the Battle of the Eastern Solomons on 24 August 1942, then later that September survived an air raid in the Empress Augusta Bay, then was damaged during an air raid in October during the same attack that sank the light cruiser Yura.
-Teruzuki escorted aircraft carriers at the battle of Santa Cruz, where she was lightly damaged by bomb near misses, before taking part in the naval battle of Guadalcanal from 13 to 15 November.
-In the first battle, Teruzuki helped to sink the destroyer USS Cushing with gunfire, before she took part in an attack on the battleship USS South Dakota and assisted the sinking battlecruiser Kirishima in the second battle.
-Just a month later, Teruzuki was attacked and sunk by the US PT Boats PT-37 and PT-40, the first loss of the class.
+The Akizuki class destroyers were the only major destroyer class in which every ship of the class was commissioned during World War II and was immediately sent into action.

+Akizuki escorted aircraft carriers at the Battle of the Eastern Solomons on 24 August 1942.
+In September, she survived an air raid in Empress Augusta Bay, then was damaged during an air raid in October during the same attack that sank the light cruiser Yura.

+Teruzuki escorted aircraft carriers during the Battle of the Santa Cruz Islands, where she was lightly damaged by bomb near misses, before taking part in the Naval Battle of Guadalcanal from 13 to 15 November.
+In the first battle, Teruzuki helped to sink the destroyer USS Cushing with gunfire, before she took part in an attack on the battleship USS South Dakota.
+She assisted the sinking battlecruiser Kirishima in the second battle.
+Just a month later, Teruzuki was attacked and sunk by the US PT boats PT-37 and PT-40, the first loss of the class.

-The start of 1943 saw Akizuki crippled by a torpedo from the submarine USS Nautilus, forcing her into three months of repair, followed by a large service of troop and supply transport missions to support the Solomon Islands.
+The start of 1943 saw Akizuki crippled by a torpedo from the submarine USS Nautilus, forcing her into three months of repair, followed by a large number of troop and supply transport missions to support the Solomon Islands.
 In July, Niizuki was involved in the Battle of Kula Gulf, during which she torpedoed and sank the destroyer USS Strong at nearly 22,000 yards, but the next day was sunk by US cruiser gunfire with most of her crew.
 Later that November, Wakatsuki engaged a US cruiser-destroyer group at the Battle of Empress Augusta Bay, before surviving the bombing of Rabaul.
 With the start of 1944, Suzutsuki was hit by two torpedoes from the submarine USS Sturgeon which blew off both her bow and stern, but managed to stay afloat and was towed to repairs, which lasted until October, upon which she was immediately hit by another torpedo from the submarine USS Besugo which blew off her bow again, forcing her into another month of repairs.
 Simultaneously, Akizuki, Hatsuzuki, Wakatsuki, and Shimotsuki escorted aircraft carriers at the Battle off Cape Engaño, part of the overall Battle of Leyte Gulf, during which Akizuki was sunk by American torpedo bombers.
-Hatsuzuki meanwhile covered the other ships rescuing survivors and distracted a US cruiser group, she was sunk with the loss of most of her crew, but successfully covered the evacuating ships.
+Hatsuzuki meanwhile covered the other ships rescuing survivors and distracted a US cruiser group; she was sunk with the loss of most of her crew, but successfully covered the evacuating ships.
 Shortly afterwards, Fuyutsuki was damaged by a torpedo from the submarine USS Trepang, while in November, Wakatsuki was sunk by US carrier aircraft at the Battle of Ormoc Bay.